By Santi — Head Van Engineer, 2025-12-04

 • Service records with dates, mileage, and VINs that match the vehicle.

-• VIN history report (Carfax/AutoCheck) or permission to run one yourself.
+• VIN history report (Carfax/AutoCheck) or permission to run one yourself (Kelley Blue Book).

 • Any written disclosures about water intrusion or past repairs.

-If the seller can email scans ahead of time, that saves you an unnecessary trip—especially helpful if you need to vet multiple listings in a weekend.
+If the seller can email scans ahead of time, that saves you an extra trip—really helpful if you need to check a few listings in a weekend.

 Questions that reveal maintenance habits (garage storage, diesel service intervals, modifications)